Ayehu/custom-activities/LogicMonitor/LMAcknowledgeAlert/README.md

 **Account Name** - your account name.
 This is usually part of the URL, for example: `https://myaccount.logicmonitor.com` - in this case **myaccount** your account name.

-**Access Id** and **Access Key** - API tokens to be used for API calls.
+**Access Id** and **Access Key** - API tokens to be used for API calls ("acksdtonly" role has suffiecnt permissions for the activity to function).
 More details: https://www.logicmonitor.com/support/settings/users-and-roles/api-tokens

 **Alert Id** - the alert id in LogicMonitor, which is needed to acknowledge.